 Bruce E Gerhardt CPA

-Mr. Gerhardt has been self-employed, practicing as a Certified Public Accountant, since 1986.
+Mr. Gerhardt is a member of Biocept’s audit committee.
+He has been self-employed, practicing as a Certified Public Accountant, since 1986.
 He is also a tax and business advisor providing tax compliance for small businesses and upper income individuals.
-He earned his Bachelor of Arts Degree from the University of Southern California in 1973 and is a member of the American Institute of Certified Public Accountants.
+Gerhardt earned his Bachelor of Arts Degree from the University of Southern California in 1973 and is a member of the American Institute of Certified Public Accountants.

 Bruce A. Huebner

-Mr. Huebner is currently and has been since 2004 a managing director of LynxCom Partners LLC, a healthcare consulting firm, where his focus has primarily been on cancer diagnostics and personalized medicine.
+Mr. Huebner is a member of Biocept’s audit committee.
+Since 2004, he has served as a managing director of LynxCom Partners LLC, a healthcare consulting firm, where his focus has primarily been on cancer diagnostics and personalized medicine.
 In June of 2011, he joined the Board of Vermillion, Inc., an ovarian cancer diagnostics company.
 He assumed the role of Interim Chief Executive Officer and President of Vermillion from November 2012 to March 2013 and then served as Chairman of the Board from March through December 2013.
 From October 2009 to June 2010, Mr. Huebner served as President and Chief Executive Officer of TrovaGene, Inc., a developer of molecular diagnostics products.
 From June of 2005 through June of 2008, Mr. Huebner served as President of Osmetech Molecular Diagnostics, a molecular diagnostic microarray products company.
 From 2002 to 2004, Mr. Huebner was President and Chief Operating Officer of Nanogen, Inc., a publicly held nanotechnology/microarray company.
 From 1996 to 2002, Mr. Huebner was Executive Vice President and Chief Operating Officer of Gen-Probe Incorporated, a leader in the development of nucleic acid tests for infectious diseases.
 Mr. Huebner received his Bachelor of Science degree in Chemistry from the University of Wisconsin-La Crosse and completed a Senior Executive Graduate School program at Columbia University.

 Ivor Royston MD